EU's marathon COVID vaccination drive off to uneven start

 EXPLAINER-The new coronavirus variant in Britain: How worrying is it?

-(Additional reporting by Silvio Castellanos, Guillermo Martinez, Inti Landauro, John Miller, Maayan Lubell, Emilio Parodi, Giselda Vagnoni and Benoit Van Overstraeten Writing by Douglas Busvine Editing by Peter Graff)
+(Additional reporting by Michael Nienaber, Silvio Castellanos, Guillermo Martinez, Inti Landauro, John Miller, Maayan Lubell, Emilio Parodi, Giselda Vagnoni and Benoit Van Overstraeten; Writing by Douglas Busvine; Editing by Peter Graff and David Clarke)

 ((douglas.busvine@tr.com; +49 30 220 133 562;))